themagicalmammal/howtolinux/docs/guide/browsers.md

-## Browser
+# Browser
 Today Chrome is the most popular browser in the world.
 Also, I have been using Chrome since probably 2012.

-**MENTION OPENSOURCE - Chrome is not an open-source browser, Vivaldi & Opera are partly open-source, and also these browsers do not support VAAPI**

-**Firefox, Brave & TOR are open-source browsers.
+**Note -** Chrome is not an open-source browser, Vivaldi & Opera are partly open-source, and also these browsers do not support VAAPI Firefox, Brave & TOR are open-source browsers.
 Meaning these are better alternatives if you are looking for privacy.
-But, TOR doesn't support VAAPI. **
+But, TOR doesn't support VAAPI.

 To learn more about **VAAPI** go [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).

-**Chromium Based Browsers**
+### Chromium Based Browsers
 ## 1. [Chrome](https://www.google.com/chrome/)
 ```bash
 sudo apt install google-chrome-stable -y